Current Mission Location – Maryknoll Sisters Center- Maryknoll, NY

 Marisa entered the Maryknoll Sisters September 2, 1959 at the Sisters Center in New York.
 She pronounced First Vows June 24, 1962 and Final Vows June 24, 1968 in the Philippines.

 Sister Marisa’s care for God’s creation started when she was in grade school.
 As an experiment, each member of her class was given a bean seed to plant in a can filled with soil.
 She observed the growth of the bean plant with interest and amazement.
-Her fascination with plants grew through the years and this led her to landscaping gardens.
+Her fascination with plants grew through the years and which led her to landscaping gardens.

-In Guatemala, her first mission, she landscaped the whole campus while teaching primary and secondary school students.
+In 1963, Sister Marisa received her first mission assignment to Guatemala.
+There she landscaped the whole campus while teaching primary and secondary school students.

 Sister Marisa shaped programs on faculty development and has been a pioneer in the education and rehabilitation of the indigent physically challenged at Tahanang Walang Hagdanan (House with No Steps) as administrator and then as director of education.

 Sister Marisa’s nurturing ways led her to her ministry, the care and concern for the environment.
 She focused on environmental education, giving workshops that stimulated interest in the importance of preserving our environment.

 In 2018 Sister Marisa returned to the Maryknoll Sisters Center in New York to retire in the Maryknoll Home Care unit.